Quansight-Labs/ndindex/docs/slices.md

 ## Points of Confusion

+Now let us come back to slices.
 The full definition of a slice could be written down in a couple of sentences, although the discontinuous definitions would necessitate several "if" conditions.
 The [NumPy docs](https://numpy.org/doc/stable/reference/arrays.indexing.html) on slices say